josalbert456/DesignPatterns/README.md

-Is it observer:
-BlueLight, GreenLight, RedLight, Light, Switch, Main
+BlueLight, GreenLight, RedLight, Light, Switch, Main ---- is it Observer???